wicaksa/LeetCodePractice/Arrays 101/README.md

   - Problems
     - Duplicate Zeroes
     - Merge Sorted Array
 - Deleting Items From an Array

   - Problems
     - Remove Element
     - Remove Duplicates from Sorted Array

+- Searching for Items in an Array

+  - Problems
+    - Check If N and Its Double Exist
+    - Valid Mountain Array

+- In Place Operations
+  - Problems
+    - Replace Elements with Greatest Element on Right Side
+    - Remove Duplicates from Sorted Array
+    - Move Zeroes
+    - Sort Array By Parity
+    - Remove Element